nandanpabolu/Index_File_Manager/devlog.md

 	•	Functionality Verification:
 	•	Made sure that the main function is correctly defined and that the program starts as expected.
 	•	Confirmed that all required methods are present in the BTreeNode and BTree classes.

+## December 1st 9:50pm

+    - Created Readme.md file and updated with required notes for TA